-GRBs occur on short timescales, lasting from several milliseconds to several hours \citep[e.g.][]{woo2}.
-The GRB jets are narrow with opening angles ($\sim 10-20^\circ$) \citep[e.g.][]{wang2020}, which can lead to the prompt $\gamma$-ray emission being missed when observed at viewing angles greater than the jet opening angle.
+Gamma-ray bursts occur on short timescales that range from several milliseconds to several hours \citep[e.g.][]{woo2}.
+The GRB jets are narrow (with opening angles $\sim 10-20^\circ$) \citep[e.g.][]{wang2020}, which can lead to the prompt $\gamma$-ray emission being missed when observed at viewing angles greater than the jet opening angle.
 The presence of these GRB jets can still be inferred by their non-thermal afterglow emission as the jet decelerates and spreads \citep[e.g.][]{granot2002, kumar2003, piran2004}.
-In these cases, the SN emission can obscure or rival these faint afterglows in certain wave-lengths, especially in the optical band.
+In these cases, the SN emission can obscure or rival these faint afterglows in certain wavelengths, especially in the optical band.
 To effectively capture potential GRB contributions, the focus must be on observing the early stages of the SN before it reaches its peak brightness \citep[e.g.][]{barnes, izzo2020}.
 Early classifications are desperately required to achieve this, which current methods are struggling to produce \citep{ztf22, schroeder2025}.

 The need for prompt classifications of SNe Ic-BL to observe a possible SN-GRB connection is the primary motivation for this paper.
 In Sect.~\ref{sec:MLZTF} we show how SNe with the tag SN Ibc obtained from the \texttt{ALeRCE} broker are compared to their actual classifications from TNS \citep{ALeRCE_api} and the limitations that this first ML layer imposes.
-Sect.~\ref{sec:SNparam} proposes a new parameters space in which the early rising rates of the light curves between the different classes of SNe provide key information to segregate Ic-BL from the rest of the SN population.
-Sect.~\ref{sec:sample} describes the Ic-BL selection used for the ML training described in Sect.~\ref{sec:ML}.
-The results and conclusions of this ML approach useful to identify newly discovered Ic-BL SNe candidates are included in Sec.~\ref{sec:results} and Sec.~\ref{sec:conclusions}.
+In Sect.~\ref{sec:SNparam} we propose a new parameter space in which the early rising rates of the light curves between the different classes of SNe provide key information to segregate Ic-BL from the rest of the SN population.
+In Sect.~\ref{sec:sample} we describe the Ic-BL selection used for the ML training described in Sect.~\ref{sec:ML}.
+The results and conclusions of this ML approach, which are useful for identifying newly discovered Ic-BL SNe candidates, are included in Sec.~\ref{sec:results} and Sec.~\ref{sec:conclusions}.